 “Do we then make void the law through faith?
 God forbid: yea, we establish the law.”
 Romans 3:31

 Well, let’s get to what the “mark of the beast” is.
 When the “mark of the beast” comes into play, the greater part of this world will receive it.
 The Bible tells us that will happen.
 “And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads.”
 Revelation 13:16 It will not be a visible mark even though the text says “mark in their right hand, or in their foreheads.”
 Receiving the “mark in their right hand” means that folks will choose to be committed to the beast through serving him and the “mark in their foreheads” means individuals will have a mind-set in being committed to the beast.
 And, the small group that will not choose to go along with the “mark of the beast” will be committed to Jesus Christ, even if it means death.
-Eventually, the world will turn on that small group who love the Lord and insist on obeying Him, and a death decree will go out to annihilate them.
+Eventually, the world will turn on that small group that love the Lord and insist on obeying Him, and a death decree will go out to annihilate them.
 “And he had power to give life unto the image of the beast, that the image of the beast should both speak, and cause that as many as would not worship the image of the beast should be killed.”
 Revelation 13:15 It will be a difficult time for those who love the Lord and want to obey Him; but, the Lord will be with them just like He was with Noah and his family during their terrible time of trouble.
 When the death decree goes out for those who will not receive “the mark of the beast”, they will still stand up for Jesus Christ and walk in His footsteps because they love Him.